Undocumented Immigrant Juan Quintero Says He Worked Directly For Eric Trump At The Trump Organization

 — Rosalind Helderman (@PostRoz) March 6, 2019

-The revelation that Eric Trump worked directly with undocumented immigrants at the Trump Organization came just after Donald Trump’s second-oldest son revealed that he had second thoughts about whether his father’s 2016 election win was worth it.
+The claim that Eric Trump worked directly with undocumented immigrants at the Trump Organization came just after Donald Trump’s second-oldest son revealed that he had second thoughts about whether his father’s 2016 election win was worth it.
 In a radio interview with Fox News morning host Brian Kilmeade, Eric expressed some doubts about what effect the win has had on the Trump family.

-As The Daily Beast noted, Eric Trump admitted to Kilmeade that he “one hundred percent” questioned whether the win was worth the scrutiny it has placed on the Trump family, though also said he hears often from Americans who are grateful for the sacrifices he says the family has made.
+As The Daily Beast noted, Eric Trump admitted to Kilmeade that he “one hundred percent” questioned whether the win was worth the scrutiny it has placed on the Trump family, though he also said that he hears often from Americans who are grateful for the sacrifices he says the family has made.

 Eric Trump also said that he admired what his father had done in giving up a comfortable life to be president of the United States.